+Extension Mining Deviations from reference processes may initially not be specified as proper extensions.
+Instead, end users may also make use of costly ad-hoc changes to gain the required flexibility.
+To liberate end users from tedious ad-hoc changes, and thus, essentially saving costs, process log mining may be employed to (1) detect "manual" deviations from a reference process original behavior and (2) automatically derive extension definitions.

-- Extension Point Extension points are part of reference processes and expose its extensible aspects.
-Future work should come up with a concept for specifying extension points, capturing all extension patterns.
+Extension Point Extension points are part of a reference process and expose its extensible aspects.
+Future work should develop a concept for specifying extension points, capturing all extension patterns.
 That may include additional constraints on the extensions that are "plugged in".
-Finally, extension points should be self sufficient such that reference processes could also be shipped as "black box" content, omitting implementation details. - Stacked Extensions In large software rollouts, 3rd party contractors may be involved.
-For instance, a contractor may be affected with customizing reference processes through some baseline extensions.
+Finally, extension points should be self-sufficient such that reference processes could also be shipped as "black box" content, omitting implementation details.

+Stacked Extensions In large software rollouts, 3rd party contractors may be involved.
+For instance, a contractor may be responsible for customizing reference processes through some baseline extensions.
 The customer itself may further refine these contractor-defined extensions by providing other extensions on top of it.
 In this way, a transitive extension chain may emerge.
-Figure 5 (right) depicts a scenario where both a contractor and the end customer define extensions atop a reference process p.
-Customer extensions (e_3 and e_4) can both refer to a contractor extension (e_1) or the reference process directly.
-Future work needs to devise an extensibility framework architecture which support these scenarios. - Business Process Outsourcing Both Software-as-a-Service and Cloud Computing promise significant cost savings through scaling effects.
+Figure 4 (right) depicts a scenario where both a contractor and the customer define extensions atop a reference process p.
+Customer extensions ( $e_3$ and $e_4$ ) can both refer to a contractor extension ( $e_1$ ) or the reference process directly.
+Future work needs to devise an extensibility framework architecture that supports these scenarios.

+Business Process Outsourcing Both Software-as-a-Service and Cloud Computing promise significant cost savings through scaling effects.
 In this regard, Business Process Outsourcing has become the corresponding catchphrase for the BPM realm.
 The idea is to externalize execution of processes to 3rd party hosting providers.
 In terms of extensibility, one might host the reference process at the vendor side, making invocations to extensions which run on the customer side.
-Future work should yield an extensibility framework architecture supporting distributed execution environments which tackles challenges like performance, availability, transactionality, failover, authorization, etc. - Authorization Issues Role awareness is a key differentiator of extensibility as opposed to other process flexibility approaches.
+Future work should yield an extensibility framework architecture supporting distributed execution environments that tackle challenges like performance, availability, transactionality, failover, authorization, etc.

+Authorization Issues Role awareness is a key differentiator of extensibility, as opposed to other process flexibility approaches.
 Consequently, authorization becomes an issue inasmuch as certain operations (like view, patch, extend, run) may be constrained to certain roles.
 For instance, the reference process may solely be patched by the vendor, but may be extended on the customer side.
-More fine-granular authorization schemes may be in place to further constrain the roles that may define extensions for specific extension points.
-Altogether, future research should define a comprehensive authorization concept, supporting the afore-mentioned use cases.
+More finely grained authorization schemes may be invoked to further constrain the roles that may define extensions for specific extension points.
+Altogether, future research should define a comprehensive authorization concept, supporting the fore-mentioned use cases.

 Design Time Usability The extensibility approach promises great cost savings over other flexibility approaches.
 As a prerequisite, BPMS need to include modelling tools to define extensions.
-These tools need to visualize relevant aspects of the to-be-extended reference process and to define and "wire up" extensions in an easy to comprehend fashion such that the impact of those changes becomes unambiguously evident.
+These tools need to visualize relevant aspects of the tobe-extended reference process and to define and "wire up" extensions in an easy to comprehend fashion such that the impact of those changes becomes unambiguously evident.

-This agenda is by no means complete.
-Our focus in this agenda is to lay the foundations for a practically oriented extensibility support as part of a BPMS.
+This agenda is by no means complete: our focus is to lay the foundations for practically-oriented extensibility support as part of a BPMS.